Looking to save money when growing a garden? These ideas will help you start a garden on a budget and reduce your gardening start-up costs.

 A second benefit to getting plants and seeds from other gardeners in your area is that the varieties are probably some that grow well in your particular climate and gardening zone.

-I personally almost always start too many tomatoes and peppers simply because sometimes a few won’t germinate.
+I personally almost always start too many tomatoes and peppers simply because sometimes a few fail to germinate.
 To ensure I have enough, I plant more than I need.

-Grow Crops That Produce A Lot Food for The Area
+Grow Crops That Produce A Lot Food for The Amount of Space

 Another way to save money when gardening is to grow crops that provide a lot of food for little cost.
 Typically more common vegetables cost less than unusual ones.